SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-07-best-rfkjr-headline.md

 > Sticks Nix Hick Pix

 Meaning: people who live in rural areas ("the sticks") say no to ("nix") rural-focused movies ("hick pix").
-It manages to be completely insulting, both on rural people as well as reflexively on the _Variety_ headline editors themselves.
+It manages to be completely insulting, both to rural people as well as reflexively to the _Variety_ headline editors themselves ("we're dumb enough we actually say this").

 <a href="{{ site.baseurl }}/images/2025-09-07-best-rfkjr-headline-nyt-1.jpg"><img src="{{ site.baseurl }}/images/2025-09-07-best-rfkjr-headline-nyt-1-thumb.jpg" width="400" height="487" alt="Dowd @ NYT: Vax Quack Lacks Facts" title="Dowd @ NYT: Vax Quack Lacks Facts" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 A couple days ago, Maureen Dowd writing at _The New York Times_ has achieved a similar